-How about John Norum, he was out from the band in the middle of LONG WAY HOME tour.
+How about John Norum?
+He was out from the band in the middle of the LONG WAY HOME tour.
 What really happened for him back then?

 He wanted to do more like a blues-type thing.
-Actually what he wanted to do, it was really weird, it was something like Black Label Society meets blues kind of thing?
+Actually, what he wanted to do, was really weird.
+It was something like Black Label Society meets blues kind of thing?
 I said it doesn’t fit Dokken.
 I said that has nothing to do with Dokken.
-When he came into the band, he wanted to change things so I’ve been struggling with him.
+When he came into the band, he wanted to change things, so I’ve been struggling with him.
 And when the guitarist lives in Sweden, how do you have a guitar player in another country?
 It was difficult and expensive.
-Then his visa would expire and he would have to go home and come back.
+Then his visa would expire, and he would have to go home and come back.
 I told him it’s not going to work.

 Then you had Alex DeGrossi in a band for a while….

 In the middle of the tour, John’s hand was getting worse and worse.
-It’s this nerve because he hurt his hand and I said what do you want me to do?
-He told me about Alex who knows all of our songs so I said okay.
-He finished four shows in Europe and then John came back and we did the Scorpions tour and his hand started getting bad again.
+It’s this nerve because he hurt his hand, and I said, what do you want me to do?
+He told me about Alex, who knows all of our songs, so I said okay.
+He finished four shows in Europe, and then John came back, and we did the Scorpions tour, and his hand started getting bad again.
 I said we might as well keep the other guitar player.
-But Alex lived in Italy and its hard when you live in America.
+But Alex lived in Italy, and it’s hard when you live in America.
 Logistically it’s impossible.
-Thousands of dollars spend on airplane tickets and visas, it didn’t make any sense.
+Thousands of dollars spent on airplane tickets and visas didn’t make any sense.

-Well because your show is going to start in twenty minutes this is going to be a be a very last question.
-What’s going happen in the world of Dokken in the next few years?
+Well, because your show will start in twenty minutes, this will be the very last question.
+What’s going to happen in the world of Dokken in the next few years?

-Well, we’re going to finish the record, hopefully keep the band together, and go out in June.
+Well, we’re going to finish the record, hopefully, keep the band together, and go out in June.
 I’m looking for a tour.
 I’ll try to tour America and play some European festivals.
-Play some new songs, tell people to buy the record then go back to America.
-But we are Americans and when we tour we can go home.
+Play some new songs, tell people to buy the record, then go back to America.
+But we are Americans, and when we tour, we can go home.
 Europe is very expensive and very difficult.
-We don’t speak any of the languages and it’s just difficult.
+We don’t speak any of the languages, and it isn’t easy.
 I don’t know what to say to the audience sometimes.
-So we’ll hopefully get an American tour, play some festivals but I don’t know.
-Maybe the album will come out in March but if we don’t play festivals we’re fucked because then the record will just come out and go away.
+So we’ll hopefully get an American tour, play some festivals, but I don’t know.
+Maybe the album will come out in March, but if we don’t play festivals, we’re fucked because then the record will just come out and go away.